indodutch/kumbhserial/README.md

 ### License ###

-Copyright 2016 Zoltan Beck, Netherlands eScience Center
+Copyright 2016 Zoltan Beck, Netherlands eScience Center, University of Amsterdam

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.